 4.6 It was assumed following the Autumn Statement that there would be no increase to RSG for the next two years.
-However, the DLUHC Policy Statement issued on 12 December indicates RSG increasing in line with CPI for 2023/24.
+However, the DLUHC Policy Statement issued on 12 December indicated RSG increasing in line with CPI for 2023/24.
 Based on September CPI this would be an increase of 10.1%, £0.034m.
-Until the release of the Provisional Settlement the RSG will not be updated in the MTFS as is expected to partially compensate for an expected reduction in the Services Grant covered in Section 4.10 below.
-It is currently assumed that the grant will remain at the current level of £0.340m for the next two years, and a 1% increase thereafter.
+This was also confirmed in the Provisional Settlement.
+For 2023/24 two grants have been rolled into RSG.
+This is the Local Council Tax Administration Grant (£0.268m) and the Family Annexe Council Tax Grant (£0.061m).
+Both Grants are currently received by the Council separate and are not new grants.
+It is currently assumed that the RSG grant (excluding the rolled in grants) will remain at the current level of £0.340m for 2024/25, and a 1% increase thereafter.
 This is a slight downward adjustment from the original assumption of a 2% annual increase.